-- (a) A failure to apply a suitable standard of care - (b) An unacceptable pattern of behaviour - (c) A standard of competence below the expectations of the Board - (d) When the behaviour significantly reduces public confidence in NSW Registered Surveyors - (e) When a pattern of events exists that would collectively be considered incompetent - xv) Professional Misconduct as defined in Section 13 of the Act means: - (a) any contravention of the conditions of the surveyor's registration, or - (b) any failure to comply with the standards imposed by this Act or the regulations with respect to the carrying out of surveys, or - (c) any failure to comply with an order referred to in subsection (1) (c), (d) or (e), or - (c1) any failure to comply with a notice under section 9A, or - (d) any failure to comply with the requirements of the Licensing and Registration (Uniform Procedures) Act 2002, or - (e) any contravention of this Act or the regulations, or - (f) any contravention of the Work Health and Safety (Mines and Petroleum Sites) Act 2013 with respect to the conduct of surveys, or - (g) any act or omission that demonstrates that the surveyor is not a fit and proper person to be registered as a surveyor, or - (h) any act or omission that the regulations declare to be professional misconduct for the purposes of this Act - xvi) Registered Land Surveyor A person who is registered as a land surveyor in NSW under the Act - xvii) Registered Mine Surveyor A person who is registered as a mining surveyor in NSW under the Act - xviii) Registered Surveyor a registered land surveyor or registered mining surveyor - xix) The Regulation refers to the Surveying and Spatial Information Regulation 2017
+- (a) A failure to apply a suitable standard of care - (b) An unacceptable pattern of behaviour - (c) A standard of competence below the expectations of the Board - (d) When the behaviour significantly reduces public confidence in NSW Registered Surveyors - (e) When a pattern of events exists that would collectively be considered incompetent. - Professional Misconduct as defined in Section 13 (4) of the Act means: - (a) any contravention of the conditions of the surveyor's registration, or - (b) any failure to comply with the standards imposed by this Act or the regulations with respect to the carrying out of surveys, or - (c) any failure to comply with an order referred to in subsection (1) (c), (d) or (e), or (c1) any failure to comply with a notice under section 9A, or - (d) any failure to comply with the requirements of the Licensing and Registration (Uniform Procedures) Act 2002, or - (e) any contravention of this Act or the regulations, or - (f) any contravention of the Work Health and Safety (Mines and Petroleum Sites) Act 2013 with respect to the conduct of surveys, or

-- Supervision is the act, process, or function of overseeing, directing or managing work, workers or a project.
-The supervising surveyor takes full responsibility for the work of the supervised person - xxi) Unregistered Person is a person who is not registered under the Act, who carries out a land or mining survey, or advertises that they are willing to undertake a land or mining survey for fee or reward
+- (g) any act or omission that demonstrates that the surveyor is not a fit and proper person to be registered as a surveyor, or - (h) any act or omission that the regulations declare to be professional misconduct for the purposes of this Act. - Registered Land Surveyor A person who is registered as (or deemed to be) a land surveyor in NSW under the Act and Regulation in force at the time of survey. - Registered Mine Surveyor A person who is registered as a mining surveyor in NSW under the Act and Regulation in force at the time of survey. - Registered Surveyor a registered land surveyor or registered mining surveyor. - The Regulation refers to the Surveying and Spatial Information Regulation in force on the date of survey. - Supervision is the act, process, or function of overseeing, directing or managing work, workers or a project.
+The supervising surveyor takes full responsibility for the work of the supervised person.
+Further information can be found in the BOSSI Guidelines Endorsement of Land Survey Plans by Registered Surveyor and General and Immediate Supervision. - Unregistered Person is a person who is not registered under the Act, who carries out a land or mining survey, or advertises that they are willing to undertake a land or mining survey for fee or reward.

-1.4.
-Enquiries and Complaints:
+1.2.
+Enquiries and Complaints